Australia's Ten Network says talking with Murdoch's Foxtel about investment

 Ten is the only one of Australia's three commercial free-to-air broadcasters not to have an online streaming service, and a deal with Foxtel could give it instant exposure to Internet platforms that are competing with traditional TV.

-Ten gave no further details about its talks with Foxtel, which is half-owned by the Australian arm of News Corp and half-owned by Australian telecoms giant Telstra Corp Ltd .
+Ten gave no further details about its talks with Foxtel, which is half-owned by the Australian arm of News Corp (NWSA.O) and half-owned by Australian telecoms giant Telstra Corp Ltd (TLS.AX).

-In December, Ten, which ranks behind Seven West Media Ltd and Nine Entertainment Co Holdings Ltd in terms of ratings, said it hired investment bank Citigroup to help decide its ownership options after it received approaches from several unspecified parties.
+In December, Ten, which ranks behind Seven West Media Ltd (SWM.AX) and Nine Entertainment Co Holdings Ltd (NEC.AX) in terms of ratings, said it hired investment bank Citigroup (C.N) to help decide its ownership options after it received approaches from several unspecified parties.

 Ten, which reports half-yearly earnings on Thursday, repeated a previous warning that its review of its ownership options may not lead to a sale.